pierrotm777/ESP32C3-AFHDS2A_EXPRESS-LRS-TX/README.md

 Telemetry can be inspected from the serial console with the `tlog` command and selected information can be displayed on the integrated OLED or an [Telemetry Viewer]() Android application .

 > [!NOTE]
-The original version of [Telemetry Viewer](https://github.com/CrazyDude1994/android-taranis-smartport-telemetry) was created by CrazyDude1994.
-This project is based on a [Telemetry Viewer](https://github.com/RomanLut/android-taranis-smartport-telemetry) fork by Romanlut (v1.6.3) that includes several options as well as fixes.

-> [!NOTE]
 I took the opportunity to update adapt Romanlut's version for AFHDS2A telemetry.
 Telemetry Viewer – key changes
 Fork based on Android Taranis SmartPort Telemetry.